Gobbolino, the Witch's Cat: Adaptations

 The story of Gobbolino was adapted as a children's song by G. C. Westcott, and has been very popular in primary school music classes in Australia and New Zealand since appearing as song 9 on page 12 of the 1978 edition of Sing, a music curriculum programme of the Australian Broadcasting Corporation that included a radio programme, cassettes (now CDs) and an annual compilation of songs.
 The song consists of three verses and a chorus.

-The children’s magazine “storyteller” issued by Marshall Cavendish publishing in the UK in 1983 had Gobbolino stories faithful to the original books.
+The children's magazine Story Teller issued by Marshall Cavendish publishing in the UK in 1983 had Gobbolino stories faithful to the original books.
 The magazine came with an accompanying Cassette for a read along which was Narrated by British actress Sheila Hancock.